 There’s no denying how much work a consumer info event can be, not to mention how daunting.
 There’s planning, catering, choosing venues, public speaking (shudder), and almost certainly more little details than you’ve thought about.
 Far more than we can cover in a quick introduction.

 Consumer info nights can also be a lot of fun, and an excellent opportunity to present the human face of your agency to your clients.
 They can lead to sales directly, but the main benefit is to further your relationships with clients and potential clients that attend.
 Through your presentation and even casual conversation, you can quickly establish yourself as an authority on your product.

-Consumer nights can take many different forms, be held on any scale and on any budget.
-A small group attending a night at your agency, or even in your back yard is a perfectly fine way to start.
+Consumer rights can take many different forms, and be held on any scale and on any budget.
+A small group attending a night at your agency, or even in your backyard is a perfectly fine way to start.
 No matter the budget or scale of your event, treat it with the same professionalism, follow up with your attendees, and measure your results.
 You might have more eyes on you than you think.